ns0m/cordova-splash/README.md

 # cordova-splash

 Automatic splash screen generator for Cordova.
-Create a splash screen once in the root folder of your Cordova project and use cordova-splash to automatically crop and copy it for all the platforms your project supports (currenty works with iOS, Android and Windows 10).
+Create a splash screen and use _cordova-splash_ to automatically crop and copy it for all the platforms your project supports (currently works with iOS, Android and Windows 10).

 The splash screen image should be 2208x2208 px with a center square of about 1200x1200 px.
 The image may be cropped around the center square.
 You can also use larger images with similar proportions.